-In \Fig{fig:fig2}~(a), we have shown three curves of the free energy relative errors $\delta f\equiv |f_\mathrm{tanTRG}-f_\mathrm{ED}|/|f_\mathrm{ED}|$ with incremental bond dimensions $D=400, 800, 1600$.
-For all the three curves, at the high-temperature regime, the relative errors remain within the order of $10^{-6}$ as the discarded weights can be neglected and the final error comes from the Trotter error and the projection error (the one results from projecting the full tangent vector into $T_\rho\mathcal{M}_\mathrm{MPO}$).
-At intermediate temperature $T\sim10^{-1}$, the thermal state changes significantly as indicated by the round peak of the specific heat [c.f. the inset of \Fig{fig:fig2}~(b)], and the finite discarded weights set in, resulting in a relatively higher errors of free energies.
-At lower-temperature regime, finite-size gap sets in and the thermal density operator $\rho$ converges to $|\psi_0\rangle\langle\psi_0|$ (ground state) which in this example possess lower (purified) entanglement entropy thus lower $\delta f$ relative to the intermediate-$T$ cases.
-Furthermore, by increasing $D$, the precision increases from $10^{-3}$ to $10^{-5}$ continuously in the low-$T$ regime.
+In \Fig{fig:fig2}~(a), we show three curves of the relative errors in the free energy, $\delta f\equiv |f_\mathrm{tanTRG}-f_\mathrm{ED}|/|f_\mathrm{ED}|$, for increasing bond dimensions $D=400, 800, 1600$.
+For all three curves, in the high-temperature regime, the relative errors remain within the order of $10^{-6}$, as the discarded weights are negligible and the final error comes from the Trotter error and the projection error, the latter resulting from projecting the full tangent vector into $T_\rho\mathcal{M}_\mathrm{MPO}$.
+At intermediate temperatures, $T\sim10^{-1}$, the thermal state changes significantly, as indicated by the round peak in the specific heat [c.f. the inset of \Fig{fig:fig2}~(b)], and finite discarded weights set in, resulting in relatively larger errors in the free energies.
+In the lower-temperature regime, the finite-size gap sets in, and the thermal density operator $\rho$ converges to $|\psi_0\rangle\langle\psi_0|$ (the ground state), which in this example possesses lower (purified) entanglement entropy and thus lower $\delta f$ than in the intermediate-$T$ cases.
+Such lower-$T$ behaviour can also be understood from the MPO-manifold perspective: the manifold becomes flattened when the finite-size gap sets in, yielding small projection errors.
+Furthermore, by increasing $D$, the precision improves from $10^{-3}$ to $10^{-5}$ in the low-$T$ regime.